marquesarthur/cronicas-rpg/class_ranger_dervish.md

 The damage roll alternates between your main-hand weapon and your off-hand weapon.
 For example, if you deflect three attacks using this feature, the first damage roll is from your main-hand weapon, the second from your off-hand weapon and the last, from your main-hand again.

-You can use this feature a number of times equals to your Dexterity modifier.
+You can use this feature three times.
 You regain all expended uses of it when you finish a long rest.

 <img